wangziqi2013/wangziqi2013.github.io/_posts/2021-09-25-one-step-forward-two-steps-back.markdown

 platforms support specialized hardware, such as GPU or other types of accelerators.
 The paper argues that hardware specialization and acceleration is a future trend that must not be neglected, and hence it is critical for cloud providers to also provide hardware acceleration capabilities on their platforms.
+Lastly, the paper also observes that most open-source software cannot execute unmodified on serverless, since these software is developed for managed environment where human operators need to intervene.
+This may harm open-source innovation as serverless users are less interested to try them.